DevExpress-Examples/asp-net-web-forms-grid-select-all-checkbox-in-row/Readme.md

 **[[Run Online]](https://codecentral.devexpress.com/e4551/)**
 <!-- run online end -->

-This example demonstrates how to add check box editors to templated columns and change their selection state to emulate the Select All functionality.
+This example demonstrates how to add checkbox editors to templated columns and change their selection state to emulate the Select All functionality.

 ![SelectAll check box](SelectAllCheckbox.png)